EmmanuelCollegeStudentUnion/ecsu-server/content/info/about.md

 title: About ECSU
 image: 'https://ucarecdn.com/ba7b2d43-6c3a-4f6a-b810-241b4958b9ee/'
 ---
 Emmanuel College Students' Union, or ECSU, is the representative body for undergraduate students at Emmanuel College, Cambridge.
-The daily business of ECSU is managed by the Committee, whose members have specific responsibilities and are elected on a yearly basis at the end of Michaelmas Term.
+The daily business of ECSU is managed by the Committee, whose members have specific responsibilities and are elected on a yearly basis at the end of Michaelmas Term

-> We represent student perspectives and views on college committees, speaking up for undergraduates at every level of the decision-making processes.
+We represent student perspectives and views on college committees, speaking up for undergraduates at every level of decision-making and governance.

->
-> We produce a comprehensive timetable of welfare provisions each term, from drop-in sessions to pub quizzes in the bar.
+We produce a comprehensive timetable of welfare provisions each term, from drop-in sessions to pub quizzes in the bar. \
->
+\
-> We sit on Cambridge SU councils and forums, ensuring that Emmanuel students are heard on broader issues affecting the University.
+We sit on Cambridge SU councils and forums, ensuring that Emmanuel students are heard on broader issues affecting the University. \
->
+\
-> We work on access initiatives, dispelling myths about Cambridge and ensuring that the brightest students apply regardless of socioeconomic status or background.
+We work on access initiatives, dispelling myths about Cambridge and ensuring that the brightest students apply regardless of socioeconomic status or background. \
->
+\
-> We provide financial support to clubs and societies, and fundraise for local, national, and international charities chosen by the student body.
+We provide financial support to clubs and societies, and fundraise for local, national, and international charities chosen by the student body. \
->
+\
-> We campaign for more ethical and environmentally sustainable practices in college, so that Emmanuel can lead the way in dealing with the climate crisis.
+We campaign for more ethical and environmentally sustainable practices in college, so that Emmanuel can lead the way in dealing with the climate crisis.

->
-> We are proud to recognise that liberation and welfare go hand in hand, and work accordingly - with intersectionality in mind in everything we do - to ensure that Emmanuel is a community that everyone can feel safe and welcome in, regardless of race, nationality, gender, sexuality, or disability.
+We are proud to recognise that liberation and welfare go hand in hand, and work accordingly - with intersectionality in mind in everything we do - to ensure that Emmanuel is a community that everyone can feel safe and welcome in, regardless of race, nationality, gender, sexuality, or disability.